LemurPwned/cmtj/README.md

 ### Compilation
+_The header files are available in the `alpha` folder_

-The actuall installation is rather simple -- given the Makefile I have provided, you may just compile your code using one of the MakeFile commands since the C++ API is virtually entirely header (2 headers -- `junction.hpp` and `cvector.hpp`).
+The actual installation is rather simple -- given the Makefile I have provided, you may just compile your code using one of the MakeFile commands since the C++ API is virtually entirely header (2 headers -- `junction.hpp` and `cvector.hpp`).
 Simply include the headers in your code and compile it away.

 The only actual compilation is required for the Python bindings.
-You may want to use the `make python` command from the Makefile.◊
+You may want to use the `make python` command from the Makefile.